Scott216/SSD1306_I2C_DSS/README.txt

 This is a library for Adafruit Monochrome OLEDs based on SSD1306 drivers It's a forked from http://github.com/adafruit/Adafruit_SSD1306

 This version removes SPI support and doesn't use the wire.h library to communicate over I2C.
-Instead it uses a library from DSS Circuits: http://dsscircuits.com/articles/arduino-i2c-master-library.html
+Instead it uses I2C.h library from DSS Circuits: http://dsscircuits.com/articles/arduino-i2c-master-library.html

-The I2C.h library from DSS is faster then wire.h, uses less memory and supports timeout.
+The I2C.h library from DSS is faster then wire.h, uses less memory and supports timeouts.

 This version has only been tested with the 128x32 I2C OLED, not the 128x64 version